Favourited 839 times

 Bill is an excellent cook and we have had workers tell us that they gained weight while staying here.
 We will ask you about any dietary restrictions before inviting you but try to work with everyone.

 Our internet is very limited but you will be able to check emails and plan your future destinations.
 No games, movie downloads, etc. Our cell phone coverage is almost non-existent unless you have AT&T. Our land line has free long distance if you need to call within US.

 Help in the house

-They will learn how a rescue farm work (feeding, mucking, grooming, etc.) with both llamas and dogs.
+They will learn how a rescue farm works (feeding, mucking, grooming, etc.) with both llamas and dogs.
 We are in the country and they will learn there is life without texting, internet (limited) and other things that are taken for granted today.
 We eat our meals together as a family and attend church and other functions together.
 Our county has "history" from the first settlers going west up to the Columbia Shuttle crash in 2003.
-We have bird watching, fishing, farming, etc. Most of all they will see a community of folks who are friendly and eager to share and listen with visitors regardless of their origin, language or color.
+We have bird watching, fishing, farming, etc. Most of all they will see a community of folks who are friendly and eager to share and listen to visitors regardless of their origin, language or color.